Deewiant/Mycology/readme.txt

 	- Run sanity.bf and make sure it outputs "0 1 2 3 4 5 6 7 8 9 ".
 	- Run mycology.b98, make sure it outputs "0 1 2 3 4 5 6 7 " and that there
 	  are no lines beginning with "BAD:" anywhere in the output.
-	- If your interpreter is Befunge-93 only, run mycorand.bf and examine the results.
+	- If your interpreter is Befunge-93 only or is Befunge-98 and doesn't support the i instruction, run mycorand.bf and examine the results.
 	- Run mycouser.b98: for complete testing, run it a few times and try giving it both valid and invalid input.
 	- If your interpreter should support one or both of the NCRS and TERM